rebeccahum/ninja-forms-layout-styles/readme.txt

 == Use ==

-For help and video tutorials, please visit our website: [Ninja Forms Documentation](http://wpninjas.com/ninja-forms/docs/)
+For help and video tutorials, please visit our website: [NinjaForms.com](http://ninjaforms.com)

 == Changelog ==

+= 1.0.5 =

+*Changes:*

+* Changed references to wpninjas.com to the new ninjaforms.com.

+= 1.0.4 =

+*Bugs:*

+* Fixed a bug that prevented the per form hover state styles being applied to submit buttons.

 = 1.0.3 =